Vladimir Demikhov: Career

 After the war, Demikhov resumed his post in the human physiology department at Moscow State University, where he continued his experimental research, eventually performing successful heart and lung transplants on warm-blooded animals.
 In 1947, he moved to the Institute of Surgery in Moscow where he began to experiment with liver and kidney transplantation in the late 1940s.

 He spent the 1950s carrying out research into organ transplantation surgery, continuously improving his experimental techniques.
 He successfully performed an isolated orthotopic heart transplantation in a dog in 1951 (where the heart was correctly positioned rather than offset inside the thoracic cavity).
 The survival rates steadily increased from a few hours to several weeks, and one of the dogs that received a heart transplant in 1953 survived for another seven years after the operation.

 A successful mammary–coronary artery anastomosis was achieved in 1953, after unsuccessful attempts the previous year.
 Demikhov also developed the principles of myocardial revascularization, which enabled him to perform the first experimental coronary artery bypass operation.
 The ultimate aim of his research was for organ transplantations to be implemented in clinical practice on humans.

-In February 1954, in arguably his most bizarre experiment, he transplanted a dog's head onto another dog, using vascular connections to the host dog's heart.
+In February 1954, he transplanted a dog's head onto another dog, using vascular connections to the host dog's heart.
 Ignoring the condemnation from his critics, he continued with this particular line of experimentation, becoming more successful with time.
 His transplantation work was widely reported inside the Soviet Union, where it was continuously criticized for being unethical, but it was not until the late 1950s that news of his experiments spread to the outside world.
 In fact, by the time American surgeons became aware of Demikhov's dog head transplantations in 1959, he had already been performing these procedures for five years.